kwiest/manningpassingacademy.com-archive/source/page/executive-staff.html.md

 Eli Manning - Senior Associate Director
 ---------------------------------------

-Following in his brother’s footsteps, Eli was the first pick in the 2004 NFL Draft by the NY Giants.
-In the past nine years, Eli has won two Super Bowls and earned two Super Bowl MVP honors.
+Following in his brother's footsteps, Eli was the first pick in the 2004 NFL Draft by the NY Giants.
+In the past 10 years, Eli has won two Super Bowls and earned two Super Bowl MVP honors.

 In 2012, Eli staked his claim among the elite passers in the NFL when he led the